 Supreme Court – The Supreme Court is the highest court of appeal for all civil cases across the whole of the UK.
 Most of the cases heard by the Supreme Court are civil cases.

-Difference in burdens of proof in Civil and Criminal Court
+What is the difference in the burdens of proof in Civil and Criminal Courts?

 One key difference between the the Civil and Criminal Courts is the burden of proof required to convict someone of a crime or find someone liable of wrongdoing.
 In a criminal case a defendant must be found to be guilty of the offence ‘beyond a reasonable doubt’.
 This means that if there is reasonable doubt in whether or not they committed the offence, they should be acquitted.
 The purpose of this required burden is to ensure that only those who have actually committed an offence are imprisoned and to reduce the number of wrongful convictions within the criminal justice system.
 However, in a civil trial, the burden of proof is simply the ‘balance of probabilities’.
 This means that a judge or jury believes merely that it is more likely than not that the defendant is liable.
 Most famously, in 1995 American Football star OJ Simpson was acquitted in a criminal case of the vicious murder of his ex-wife Nicole Brown and her friend, Ron Goldman.
 However, two years later in a civil trial he was found, based on largely the same evidence, to be liable for their deaths and was ordered to pay damages of $33.5 million.